Background information on Heuristic play

 You will soon find an older child will begin to investigate further and start asking questions which again develops their knowledge and understanding of the world around them.

-*Helps to develop co ordination and fine motor skills
+Helps to develop co ordination and motor skills by handling and moving objects.

 Please Take a few minutes to complete the questions below this data will help me when producing further Treasure baskets Thank you